mdvictor/mdvictor/README.md

 <img align="right" max-width="50%" alt="gif" src="https://miro.medium.com/max/1360/1*IRGHmiGsa16stedQvIaZfw.gif" width="500"/>

-I'm a software developer with a passion for hardware and electronics based in Bucharest, Romania.
+I'm a software engineer with a passion for hardware and electronics based in Bucharest, Romania.

 I enjoy trying out new and interesting technologies.